 Rich nations can form unfair trade agreements with poorer countries, while subsidies and bilateral deals create better market access and prices for developed nations.
 Developed economies can also resell natural resources from developing nations, taking most of the profits for themselves.

 With less money in the pocket of enterprises within developing nations, economies suffer, and people in developing countries do not have enough money to buy food to sustain themselves.

-They collected data on how many people are in a food crises (IPC Phase 3 or above) across 5 primary regions:
+The Food Security Information Network (FSIN) collected data on how many people are in a food crisis (IPC Phase 3 or above) across 6 primary regions:

 Several countries are particularly affected by hunger, starvation, and a lack of food security.

-According to the 2020 Global Report on Food Crises, Yemen, the Democratic Republic of the Congo, and Afghanistan had the largest number of people in a food crisis, or worse.
+According to the 2023 Global Report on Food Crises, the Democratic Republic of the Congo, Ethiopia, and Afghanistan had the largest number of people affected by this issue.
+These three countries are home to 27% of the total number of people currently in a food crisis.

-Here are three countries that are among the worst-affected by hunger for different reasons.
+Here are three countries that are among the worst affected by hunger for different reasons.

 Hunger negatively impacts a child’s growth, and two definitions allow us to gauge hunger’s impact on physical development:

 Wasting refers to the situation where a child is underweight for their height, usually as a result of malnutrition and starvation.

 Stunting is when a child is too short for their age because of chronic malnutrition or starvation.